que-etc/resize-observer-polyfill/README.md

 ## Usage Examples

-It's recommended to use this library in the form of the [ponyfill](https://github.com/sindresorhus/ponyfill), which doesn't inflict modifications of the global object.
+It's recommended to use this library in the form of a [ponyfill](https://github.com/sindresorhus/ponyfill), which doesn't inflict modifications of the global object.

 ```javascript
 import ResizeObserver from 'resize-observer-polyfill';